erikprodev-human/urmSudoku/README.md

 A simplified implementation of the **Universal Reasoning Model (URM)** for solving the Extreme Sudoku Challenge.

-** ! checkpoints will be uploaded to Hugging Face Soon ...
+Model Checkpoints Avaiable on Hugging Face: https://huggingface.co/erikpro007/urmSudoku_v3/tree/main

 ## Overview

 The URM architecture is a reasoning-first architecture that learns to solve logical puzzles through iterative reasoning (8 steps).

 **Key Advantages:**
-- Only **~14 million parameters** required to reach 75% accuracy on Sudoku Extreme
+- Only **~14 million parameters** required to reach 81% accuracy on Sudoku Extreme
 - Outperforms larger Transformer language models by a significant margin in terms of GPU memory usage (up to ~100x less memory)
 - Note: 100x memory reduction does not mean 100x faster inference.
 Expect approximately a 8x speed-up factor, as the model still performs significant computation but with fewer parameters.
 (Not really measured, assumed from the Research Papers)

 ## Results

-After 100k training steps: **75% accuracy** (75% chance the AI solves the Sudoku puzzle completely).
+After 120k training steps: **81% accuracy** (81% chance the AI solves the Sudoku puzzle completely).

 Training time:
 * ~11 hours on a RTX 5060 Ti